jhynes94/hynes-bruell.me/README.md

 # Profile Website - Justin

-Personal website using Vue 3
+Personal website for projects and experience.

-Ideas to add:
+Project is broken into a Vite App with Vanilla JS, HTML, and CSS.
+There is a seperate directory for a Vue app.
+This needs to be completely updated or removed.

+To-do:
-* Three.js
+* Three.js interactive
 * Snake Game
 * Conway's game of Life
-* Timeline of work

-## To-Do
-* Resize image of BioPhoto to make smaller for faster rendering
-* Consider making the Experience Item more independent, not gathering data in Home View
+* Fix HTTPS Certificate for SSL
+* Augmented Reality for Security
+* Concrete Weights (Gantry System)
+* Water Level Sensor
+* Update NFC Wearable For book

 ## To Develop: